 This exclusive forum provision may limit the ability of our stockholders to bring a claim in a judicial forum that such stockholders find favorable for disputes with us or our directors, officers or employees, which may discourage such lawsuits against us and our directors, officers and employees.
 Alternatively, if a court were to find the choice of forum provision contained in our certificate of incorporation to be inapplicable or unenforceable in an action, we may incur additional costs associated with resolving such action in other jurisdictions, which could materially adversely affect our business, financial condition and operating results.

 Item 2.
-Unregistered Sales of Equity Securities and Use e of Proceeds.
+Unregistered Sales of Eau iity Sec urities a and Use of Proceeds.

 Not applicable.

 Item 3.
 Defaults Upon Senior Securities.

 Not applicable.

 Item 4.
 Mine Safety Disclosures.

 Not applicable.

 Item 5.
 Other Information.

 None.

 Item 6.
 Exhibits.